Devlrxxh/Neptune/docs/placeholders.md

 | \<losses> | %neptune_losses%` | The number of losses a player has accumulated |
 | \<currentStreak> | %neptune_currentStreak% | The current win streak of the player |

-\* -> The placeholder is not needed since you can use other expansions.

 ## In Queue

 | Plugin | PlaceholderAPI | Description |